moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 ## bypy　(pwn, hard, 4 solves)

 ```
 Another Python sandbox?
-This time you have to pwn python bytecode interpreter.
+This time, you have to pwn python bytecode interpreter.
 Can you get out of the sandbox?

 nc 35.187.211.114 40003
 ```